 How is a Quaker school different from other schools?

-The educational program at Moorestown Friends School is built upon the Quaker Values of integrity, stewardship, peace, community, equality, and stewardship.
+The educational program at Moorestown Friends School is built upon the Quaker Values of integrity, simplicity, peace, community, equality, and stewardship.

 MFS is committed to developing students who have learned how to live an “examined life” characterized by a dedication to critical thought, openness to the Spirit, ethical development, and resilience.
 Learn more about how our Quaker history influences life at Moorestown Friends.